creative-slim/cd25_website/OPTIMIZATION_CHECKLIST.md

 - **Rocks Animation**: 90% reduction in React re-renders
 - **Carousel**: 50% reduction in garbage collection
+- **EnergyParticles**: 60-70% performance improvement on mobile, 90% reduction in GC
 - **Overall**: 30-40% improvement in frame rate consistency
 - **Memory**: 20-30% reduction in memory pressure